 - 40% are used to repay debts (i.e. student loan and credit cards)

 - 30% are used home repairs or improvements

 - 30% are used for spending (aka wasting) instead of investing or paying off loans.
 Don’t fall into this percentage!

-While it can feel like a gamble, there are some good reasons to borrow from your 401(k).
+While it can feel like a gamble, there are some good reasons for borrowing from your 401k.
 Here are some of the most common reasons.